 Food Delivery Etiquette

-First, you will be glad to know that like in Korean restaurants, no tip is required when you get food delivered.
+First, you will be glad to know that, like in Korean restaurants, no tip is required when you get food delivered.

 Remember to put all of the dishes into the box or blue plastic bag provided and leave this outside your door (note that this doesn’t apply to McDonald’s: leaving your old Big Mac wrappers and Mcflurry cones in the brown McDonald’s bag outside your door is a sure way to make yourself unpopular with your neighbors).

 A few hours later, somebody will come to collect these dishes.
 Sometimes, if you don’t eat straight away, the person will come too early to collect the dishes, so you might have to explain that you haven’t finished eating yet.
-The best thing about Korean food delivery is that you don’t need to clean these dishes.
+The best thing about food delivery is that you don’t need to clean these dishes.
 Just put them outside your door and enjoy your new life free from doing the washing-up!